Decoding the Critique Mechanism in Large Reasoning Models

 \section{Related Work}

 \textbf{Representation Engineering in LLMs.} Representation engineering extracts vectors from model activations to steer behavior without fine-tuning.
 Early work~\citep{rimsky-etal-2024-steering, turner2024steeringlanguagemodelsactivation} computed steering vectors from contrastive prompt pairs, enabling applications in style control~\citep{konen-etal-2024-style} and contrastive steering~\citep{rimsky-etal-2024-steering}, later extended to refusal control~\citep{lee2025programmingrefusalconditionalactivation, arditi2024refusal} and improved instruction following~\citep{stolfo2025improvinginstructionfollowinglanguagemodels}.
-Recent advances address polysemanticity through feature-level steering~\citep{yang2025lfsteeringlatentfeatureactivation} and apply these techniques to large reasoning models (LRMs), enabling control over thinking budgets~\citep{li2025steeringllmthinkingbudget}, trace editing~\citep{sun2025thinkeditinterpretableweightediting}, and reasoning calibration~\citep{chen2025seal}.
-Unlike prior work steering style, length, or consistency, we are the \textit{first} that discover the hidden critique ability and identify a critique vector that represents latent error detection, providing direct mechanistic access to the internal processes underlying successful test-time scaling.
+Recent advances address polysemanticity through feature-level steering~\citep{yang2025lfsteeringlatentfeatureactivation} and apply these techniques to large reasoning models (LRMs), including control over thinking budgets~\citep{li2025steeringllmthinkingbudget}, trace editing~\citep{sun2025thinkeditinterpretableweightediting}, and reasoning calibration~\citep{chen2025seal}.
+Unlike prior work steering style, length, or consistency, we uncover the hidden critique ability and identify a critique vector that represents latent error detection, providing mechanistic access to the internal processes behind successful test-time scaling.

-\textbf{Faithfulness of Chain-of-Thought Reasoning.} Recent studies reveal that reasoning traces in LRMs are often unfaithful to the model's actual internal computations.
-For example, models may fail to verbalize their true reasoning processes~\citep{chen2025reasoningmodelsdontsay, turpin2023language}, generate misleading explanations~\citep{arcuschin2025chainofthoughtreasoningwildfaithful}, or produce decorative ``aha moments'' that do not reflect genuine problem-solving~\citep{zhao2025ahamomentsfakeidentifying}.
-Our work observes a related phenomenon, where models generate correct final answers despite corrupted reasoning, further evidencing the mismatch between verbalized and internal computation.
-However, we go beyond observation by locating this capability in latent space, interpreting it as a critique vector, and using it to control error detection and recovery behavior.
+\textbf{Faithfulness of Chain-of-Thought Reasoning.} Recent studies reveal that reasoning traces in LRMs are often unfaithful to the model's actual computations --- models may fail to verbalize true reasoning~\citep{lanham2023measuring, chen2025reasoningmodelsdontsay, turpin2023language}, generate misleading explanations~\citep{arcuschin2025chainofthoughtreasoningwildfaithful}, or produce decorative ``aha moments''~\citep{zhao2025ahamomentsfakeidentifying}.
+Our work observes a related phenomenon: models producing correct final answers despite corrupted reasoning.
+However, we go beyond observation by locating this capability in latent space, interpreting it as a critique vector, and using it to causally control error detection and recovery.